CASHNet — Paying Your Tuition Bill

 Tuition & Payment

-Fall tuition expenses are billed in early July and spring tuition expenses are billed in early December.
+Tuition expenses are billed in early July (fall semester) and early December (spring tuition).
 All financial accounts including current semester tuition and fees are due before registration for that semester can be permitted.
 Monthly statements include new charges and credits for both the Bursar and CornellCard accounts.
 Learn more about payment options.

 - CASHNet – The university sends monthly e-bills, including current semester tuition, electronically via CASHNet.
 In order to review your account or let other users/payers, including your parents, view your account and receive monthly statements, you must invite them.

-- The Cornell Installment Plan allows you to pay your tuition in increments over a 5, 10 or 12-month period.
+- The Cornell Installment Plan allows you to pay your tuition in regular increments.
 Using the installment plan may help you borrow less and manage your cash flow.